curl/curl/docs/libcurl/libcurl-env.md

 ## SSLKEYLOGFILE

-When set and libcurl runs with a SSL backend that supports this feature, libcurl saves SSL secrets into the given file name.
+When set and libcurl runs with a SSL backend that supports this feature, libcurl saves SSL secrets into the given filename.
 Using those SSL secrets, other tools (such as Wireshark) can decrypt the SSL communication and analyze/view the traffic.